Subscriptions

 - Each subscription specifies a target URL and filtering criteria

-- Filtering is based on Event Types and Labels
+- Filtering uses Event Types and Labels

 - Subscriptions can be enabled or disabled without deletion